Power Of Sale

 - when vacant, he will arrange for locksmith services;

 - he will arrange for his team to deal with any clutter, debris left by homeowners;

 - he will oversee minor repairs to make the property more saleable;

 - he will ensure that the house is cleaned and shows to its best;

 - he will then list and market to ensure that the house sells.

 - for commercial properties, Barry will work to create an accurate income and expense statement;

 - where there are tenants, Barry can attorn the rents and property manage in the interim period.

 (Note, some services are above normal real estate brokerage services and will be quoted in writing on an a la carte basis).

-Power of Sale and Foreclosure, not known to the majority of Realtors who are less than 20-25 years in the business.
+Power of Sale and Foreclosure, not known to the majority of REALTORS® who have less than 20-25 years in the business.
 Trust experience in this field when listing!